v-p-b/log4shell-vulnerable-app/README.md

 ${jndi:ldap://127.0.0.1#your.dns.name.tld/x}
 ```

 Burp Collaborator can't handle invalid DNS names so your interactions will not be detected!
-You can your a network sniffer to observe DNS traffic.
+You can use a network sniffer to observe DNS traffic.

 # Original README